cs124/labs/Lab3_InformationRetrieval_Solutions.md

 Now that you’ve played around with definitions of precision and recall, it’s time to come up with your own scenarios.

-9. Write a scenario related to an IR or broader NLP task where you would prioritize *precision* over recall.
+8. Write a scenario related to an IR or broader NLP task where you would prioritize *precision* over recall.
 Make sure you define what a “true positive” is, as in the examples above.
 ```
 Any answer with justification is valid.
-Examples are: criminal justice applications, like recidivism risk assessments
+Example scenarios are: criminal justice applications, like recidivism risk assessments
 (scenarios where false positives could be costly).
 ```

-10. Write a scenario related to an IR or broader NLP task where you would prioritize *recall* over precision.
+9. Write a scenario related to an IR or broader NLP task where you would prioritize *recall* over precision.
 Make sure you define what a “true positive” is, as in the examples above.
 ```
 Any answer with justification is valid.
-Examples are: medical diagnoses, loan approval systems, content moderation
+Example scenarios are: medical diagnoses, loan approval systems, content moderation
 (scenarios where false negatives could be costly).
 ```